What is Equivalence Partitioning Technique?

 This Black-Box test technique can be used at any level of testing (Unit, Component, Integration, and system).
-It is used to determine the set of valid and invalid inputs specified for the tested object and dividing it up into partitions of data inputs that according to the application requirements should behave the same when used as an input (the application behavior should be the same when tested with these inputs).
+It is used to determine the set of valid and invalid inputs specified for the tested object and divide it up into partitions of data inputs that, according to the application requirements, should behave the same when used as an input (the application behavior should be the same when tested with these inputs).

 The assumptions are:

-If a single value from a class is working, then we can assume that all values of the class will work the same once used as input.
+If a single value from a class is working, we can assume that all class values will work the same once used as input.

-The probability of uncovering defects with the selected test inputs are higher.
+The probability of uncovering defects with the selected test inputs is higher.

 We will cover different domain inputs (Valid/Invalid).

 We will reduce the number of test cases.